Alacho2/Embedded-Systems-Exam/readme.md

 see the cleverness of delivering JSON instead of 9 different variables.
 If this had been the case, we would have had to call the API and rely on X amount of network requests to finish, in order to keep the dashboard updated.
-You can run the dashboard by writing `npm run dev`, but keep in mind that the Particle probably won't be online at the time, so my video shows me using it.
+You can run the dashboard by running  `npm install` followed by `npm run dev`, but you need node installed.
+Keep in mind that the Particle probably won't be online at the time, so my video shows me using it.

 ![Online dashboard](https://i.imgur.com/9W9ViVY.png)